grabermtw/Second-Floor-Shenanigans/README.md

 A game in which the player flies a plane through the air collecting CDs tied to balloons while simeltaneously avoiding other aircraft.

 ### Emily and Emma's Meteorite Madness
-A game in which the player helps Emily or Emma collect meteorites, while avoiding other meteors falling from the sky.
+A game in which the player helps Emily or Emma collect meteorites, while avoiding meteors falling from the sky.
 This game has both a single player mode and a multiplayer mode.

 ### World Of Omer
 A game in which the player attempts to select the correct translation of as many randomly generated sentences as possible.